Reviewing Lucira Health (LHDX) and Its Competitors

 |2.50

-Lucira Health presently has a consensus price target of $9.00, suggesting a potential upside of 61.58%.
-As a group, “Diagnostic substances” companies have a potential downside of 0.13%.
-Given Lucira Health’s higher possible upside, research analysts plainly believe Lucira Health is more favorable than its competitors.
+Lucira Health currently has a consensus target price of $9.00, indicating a potential upside of 87.11%.
+As a group, “Diagnostic substances” companies have a potential downside of 4.47%.
+Given Lucira Health’s higher probable upside, research analysts plainly believe Lucira Health is more favorable than its competitors.

 Summary